awsdocs/amazon-cloudwatch-events-user-guide/doc_source/RelayEventsKinesisStream.md

    aws kinesis get-records --shard-iterator AAAAAAAAAAHSywljv0zEgPX4NyKdZ5wryMzP9yALs8NeKbUjp1IxtZs1Sp+KEd9I6AJ9ZG4lNR1EMi+9Md/nHvtLyxpfhEzYvkTZ4D9DQVz/mBYWRO6OTZRKnW9gd+efGN2aHFdkH1rJl4BL9Wyrk+ghYG22D2T1Da2EyNSH1+LAbK33gQweTJADBdyMwlo5r6PqcP2dzhg=
    ```

    If the command is successful, it requests records from your stream for the specified shard\.
 You can receive zero or more records\.
-Any records returned might not represents all records in your stream\.
+Any records returned might not represent all records in your stream\.
 If you don't receive the data you expect, keep calling `get-records`\.

    Records in Kinesis are Base64\-encoded\.
-However, the streams support in the AWS CLI does not provide Base64 decoding\.
-If you use a Base64 decoder to manually decode the data, you see that it is the event relayed to the stream in JSON form\.
+However, the streams support in the AWS CLI does not provide base64 decoding\.
+If you use a base64 decoder to manually decode the data, you see that it is the event relayed to the stream in JSON form\.